pydanny/pydanny.github.com/posts2013/2013-03-02-not-using-paypal.rst

 What PayPal Can Do for Small Business
 =====================================

-PayPal has it's developer evangelists, community managers, and marketing departments working hard.
+PayPal has its developer evangelists, community managers, and marketing departments working hard.
 However, at the end of the day, if you treat your customers with disrespect and a lack of trust, none of that matters.
 Bad press and market forces will see their revenues drop as customers will migrate to solutions that are more trustworthy and less antagonistic.

-I believe that PayPal needs to revise how it's anti-fraud division communicates with people who have frozen accounts.
+I believe that PayPal needs to revise how its anti-fraud division communicates with people who have frozen accounts.
 They need to change the adversarial pose they take with their own customers to one that is collaborative.

 Note
 ========